Quick Start

 @category

-to specify the x-axis or pie segments
+to specify the x-axis or pie segments@series

 to set the series for bar, column, scatter, or line charts.
 Provide a single column for simple charts or multiple columns for multi-series charts